sethgoldin/install-davinci-resolve-centos/README.md

 		```$ su -```
 	1. Use `vim` or your text editor of choice to open `/etc/default/grub`.
 	1. Just as before when you edited the `grub` configuration _temporarily,_ now edit this file permanently.
-For the `GRUB_CMDLINE_LINUX` line, remove `rhgb` and add `rd.driver.blacklist=nouveau"`, so that the whole line is:
+For the `GRUB_CMDLINE_LINUX` line, remove `rhgb` and add `rd.driver.blacklist=nouveau` inside the quotation marks, so that the whole line is:
 		```GRUB_CMDLINE_LINUX="crashkernel=auto resume=/dev/mapper/cl-swap rd.lvm.lv=cl/root rd.lvm.lv=cl/swap quiet rd.driver.blacklist=nouveau"```
 	1. Save and close the file.
 [If using `vim`, write and close: `:wq`]